-At no time may securities of the trust, including this Beneficial Interest Certificate, be owned beneficially by more than 45 persons unless the agrees to such ownership in light of Investment Company Act exemptions.
+At no time may securities of the trust, including this Beneficial Interest Certificate, be owned beneficially by more than 45 persons unless the owner trustee Owner Trustee agrees to such ownership in light of Investment Company Act exemptions.
 Such number of owners may be further limited by the doctrine of integration under the Investment Company Act, to the extent applicable.
-Offers to purchase, and subsequent transfers, will be subject to the foregoing restrictions, and the ability to resell or otherwise transfer this Beneficial Interest Certificate (or any interest therein) may therefore be limited.
-Any sale or other transfer of this Beneficial Interest Certificate will be subject to the approval of the .
+Offers to purchase, and subsequent transfers, will be subject to the foregoing restrictions, and the certificate holder=s Certificate Holder=s ability to resell or otherwise transfer this Beneficial Interest Certificate (or any interest therein) may therefore be limited.
+Any sale or other transfer of this Beneficial Interest Certificate will be subject to the approval of the owner trustee Owner Trustee.
 No sale or other transfer of this Beneficial Interest Certificate shall be permitted which would require registration of the trust under the Investment Company Act or registration of this Beneficial Interest Certificate under the Securities Act or result in a violation of any federal or state securities law or regulation.
-In no event may this Beneficial Interest Certificate be held, directly or indirectly, in denomination of less than the minimum denomination set forth in the Trust Agreement.
+In no event may this Beneficial Interest Certificate be held, directly or indirectly, in a denomination of less than the minimum denomination set forth in the Trust Agreement.